spring/maven-springrts-parent/README.markdown

 ## Use

-Configure either of the Maven projects contianed in this repo as the parent of your own projects.
+Configure either of the Maven projects contained in this repo as the parent of your own project, if it is related to Spring RTS.

+Which one to use as parent for your project:
+* `springrts-parent`
+	for project somewhat loosely coupled with Spring, maintained by whoever.
+	examples: 3rd party Skirmish AI
+* `springrts-parent-internal`
+	for spring internal projects, usually maintained by the spring engine devs.
+	examples: AI interface & wrapper, unitsync wrapper

 ## Release a SNAPSHOT